2005 USC Trojans football team: NCAA investigation and sanctions

 In June 2010, the NCAA imposed sanctions on USC as a result of an investigation into the football program.
 One of the major focuses was improper gifts given to Reggie Bush.

 The NCAA found that Bush had received gifts from two sports agents from at least December 2004, including a limousine ride to the 2005 Heisman Trophy presentation and a rent-free home.
 As a result, USC was placed on four years' probation and forced to vacate its last two wins of the 2004 season (including the 2005 Orange Bowl) as well as all of its wins in the 2005 season.
 It was also banned from bowl games in 2010 and 2011 and lost 30 scholarships over three years.
 Running backs coach Todd McNair was banned from off-campus recruiting for one year after the NCAA determined he'd known about Bush's dealings with the agents.
 The NCAA also forced USC to permanently disassociate itself from Bush.
 These sanctions have been criticized by some NCAA football writers, including ESPN’s Ted Miller, who wrote, “It's become an accepted fact among informed college football observers that the NCAA sanctions against USC were a travesty of justice, and the NCAA’s refusal to revisit that travesty are a massive act of cowardice on the part of the organization.
 That's the take of all clear-thinking people.”

+Bush would eventually manage to get his USC career statistics reinstated.
+On April 24, 2024, it was announced that Bush would have his Heisman Trophy reinstated because of what the Heisman Trust calls "enormous changes in the college football landscape."
+However, this did not change what the NCAA imposed against USC.